pioneers/PieCentral/runtime/docs/workflow.rst

       git pull origin <source>

     This forces a merge from the ``HEAD`` (tip) of the `<source>` branch into your current branch.
-    This is less desirable, since merging complicates the Git history.
+    This method is less desirable, since merging complicates the Git history.

 - **Required**: Clean up merged and stale branches to reduce clutter.
   For pull requests, there is an option to revert the change, so it's OK to delete associated branch.